 Last Wednesday, I went to the University of Maryland Medical Center and had a portion of my large bowel removed.
 Crohn’s disease damaged it.
 It made part of my large bowel narrow and difficult for waste to travel from point A to point B. It’s what caused the G.I. blockage that almost killed me at the end of last year.

 The surgery was scheduled for 10:00 AM, so I was instructed to check in to the hospital at 8:00 AM.
-Living about 80 miles away, Sheri and I got there early and I checked in at 7:30 AM.
-We were taken back to the pre-op area and I was told to remove all my clothes and put on a hospital gown and grip socks and to get in bed.
+Living about 80 miles away, Sheri and I got there early, and I checked in at 7:30 AM.
+We were taken back to the pre-op area, and I was told to remove all my clothes, put on a hospital gown and grip socks, and get in bed.

 Hurry up and wait

 We then waited.
 And waited.
 The scheduled start time of 10:00 AM came and went.
 We were first told Dr. Andrea C Bafford, the surgeon doing the procedure, was running late on her first surgery.
 Then, later on, we were told she was called away to perform emergency surgery.

 With the passing of each hour, I was afraid my surgery was going to be canceled.

 Finally, at 4:45 PM, they wheeled me away to surgery.
 The surgery began at 5:10 PM, and it lasted longer than three hours.